When You Get a Bug Bite on Your Eyelid

 The symptoms of a mosquito bite on the eyelid can last a few days.
 You may have itchy eyelids for 1-2 days while swollen eyelids can last 3-4 days.
 In some cases, swelling may last longer.
 Cold compresses can help ease your symptoms and bring relief sooner.

-If you have an insect bite on your eyelid, you may initially feel pain and soreness, followed by itchiness and red, swollen eyelids.
+If you have an insect bite on your eyelid, you may initially feel pain and soreness.
+Other symptoms such as itchiness and red, swollen eyelids often follow.
 Symptoms may last 3-4 days and can be eased with eyelid wipes and cold compresses.
 You may also take an OTC antihistamine to reduce symptoms.

 An insect bite on your eyelid can cause redness and swelling that eases after 3-4 days.
 Other causes of uncomfortable bumps on the eyelid are a stye or chalazion, caused by clogged oil glands near the eyelashes.